We work ethically and in accordance with the law.

 We uphold the right of all employees and volunteers to be treated with respect and dignity and to work in an atmosphere free of bullying and harassment.
 All employees and volunteers are responsible for ensuring that their own behaviour is sensitive to others and for ensuring that they do not condone or support the bullying or harassing behaviour of others.
 All complaints of bullying and harassment will be treated seriously and should be raised using the Grievance Procedure.
 All complaints will be investigated and where appropriate, the Disciplinary Procedures will be followed.

 We will endeavour to ensure that all its work is sensitive and appropriate to respond to the needs of all groups, whenever practicable, i.e. taking account of the needs of minority groups.
 We will take care to avoid unintentionally discriminatory passages appearing in published, printed or spoken material.
 We will continue to combat any form of discrimination.
 We will work with others to ensure that the diversity of the population in Wales is recognised and celebrated.

 All employees and volunteers have the individual responsibility to follow procedures introduced to ensure equal opportunity and non-discrimination.
 To refrain from harassing or intimidating other employees, volunteers or clients on any of the grounds cited in the policy statement.

-We will ensure that we fully comply with our legal obligations to protect private and confidential information.
+We will ensure that we fully comply with our legal obligations and with General Data Protection Regulation (GDPR) as defined by the European Union in order to protect private and confidential information.
 In particular: